nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 Open a browser tab to https://cafe.example.com/coffee.

-The Dashboard's `HTTP Upstreams Connection counters` will increase as you refresh the browser page.
+The Dashboard's `HTTP Upstreams Requests counters` will increase as you refresh the browser page.

 Using a Terminal and `./kube Context set for Cluster1`, delete the `nginx-ingress nodeport service` definition.